 Teacher seminar description

-This seminar will be held in-person.
-Alternatively, active online participation is possible via Zoom.
+This teacher seminar will take place online via Zoom.

 Please register via our registration form (below) or online via FIBS.

 Photo: ©Vincentas Liskauskas / unsplash.com

 Stiftung Bayerisches Amerikahaus gGmbH – Bavarian Center for Transatlantic Relations